demian85/git-watcher/README.md

 ## How to run the app

-Extract file contents and just execute `./run.sh /path/to/repository` See `config.json`file for more options.
+Just extract file contents and just execute `./run.sh`

 ## Quick start for developers